luisgrana2/paddletenisAI/README.md

 ## Data

-The dataset for this project consists of labeled images of paddle and tennis.
-The images are organized into two directories: `data/pl` and `data/tl`.
+The dataset for this project consists of accelerations in the 3 different axis for paddle and tennis.
+The data is organized into two directories: `data/pl` and `data/tl`.
 Ensure your dataset follows this structure for the code to work correctly.

+The data for this project was obtained using the MATLAB mobile application, that use phone sensors to record the accelerations.
+The creators of the code played real matches to collect this data, ensuring its authenticity and relevance for training and testing the classification models.

 ## Model Training